 - It's a one bowl recipe, meaning less dirty dishes!

 - The texture is just so satisfying to me.
 As I mentioned above, it's dense (so don't expect a light and fluffy cake here), but it's soft and definitely not dry, thanks to the addition of the Greek yogurt.

 - There are so many fun ways to serve this one up.
 Instead of the whipped cream, you can dust some powdered sugar on top.
 And you can swap the berries for any fruit you like.

-While I’ve read about a few different techniques when it comes to making pound cake, here’s mine.
-You’ll start by beating your softened butter for a few minutes until it gets lighter in color and is nice and creamy.
-Next, stream in the sugar while your mixer is still on and beat the two together for a few more minutes.
+STEP ONE: You'll start by creaming your softened butter and sugar for a few minutes until it gets lighter in color and is nice and creamy.
 You should have a nice and fluffy consistency.

-Next, add your yogurt and vanilla extract and mix briefly to combine.
-Then just add your dry ingredients all right into the mixer and stir on the lowest speed until you have your batter.
-And… done!
+STEP FOUR: Add your dry ingredients all right into the mixer and mix on the lowest speed until you have your batter.
+And... done!

-Bake on 350ºF in a loaf pan for around 50 minutes.
+STEP FIVE: Bake on 350ºF in a greased loaf pan for around 55 minutes.
 Allow your cake to cool completely before attempting to top it with whipped cream.

 For the cake:

 - 1 cup (226g) unsalted butter room temperature

 - 1 cup (200g) granulated sugar